South Gujarat

-South Gujarat, also known as Dakshin Gujarat, is a region in the Indian state of Gujarat.
+South Gujarat (Note: Dakṣiṇ Gujarāt, /gu/) is a region in the Indian state of Gujarat.
 The region has a wetter climate than other regions of Gujarat.
-The western part is almost coastal and is known as Kantha Vistar ("coastal expanse" in Gujarati), and the eastern part is also known as Dungar Vistar ("hilly expanse"), which ranges from 100 to 1000 metres, with the highest peak at Saputara in the Dang district.
+The western part is almost coastal and is known as the kantha vistar ('coastal expanse'), and the eastern part is also known as dungar vistar ('hilly expanse'), which ranges from 100 m to 1000 m, with the highest peak at Saputara in the Dang district.

 Cities and districts

 Surat is the largest city in the region, the second largest in Gujarat and eighth largest in India.
 It is the commercial and economic centre of South Gujarat, famous for its diamonds and textile Industries and as a market for apparels and accessories.